 Rose sighed.
 “Yes,” she said.

 “Alright,” Helen said.
-“Then let mama do her work.”
+“Then let me do my work.”

 “Hell yeah,” Da’Quarius said.
-“Crazy cracka think that he gonna take me under his wing an’ shit.
-I ain’t need help from dat old ass bitch.”
+“Crazy cracka thinks he’s gonna take me under his wing an’ shit.
+I ain’t need help from dat old-ass bitch.”

-“Da’Quarius,” Paulie said, suddenly becoming very serious.
+“Da’Quarius,” Paulie said, becoming serious.
 “He’s not touching you, is he?”

 “What?!”
 Da’Quarius shouted.
 “I’d cut his goddamn hand off if he touched me!”